Fifth Amendment to the United States Constitution: Eminent domain

 The federal courts have not restrained state and local governments from seizing privately owned land for private commercial development on behalf of private developers.
 This was upheld on June 23, 2005, when the Supreme Court issued its opinion in Kelo v.
 City of New London.
 This 5–4 decision remains controversial.
 The majority opinion, by Justice Stevens, found that it was appropriate to defer to the city's decision that the development plan had a public purpose, saying that "the city has carefully formulated a development plan that it believes will provide appreciable benefits to the community, including, but not limited to, new jobs and increased tax revenue."
 Justice Kennedy's concurring opinion observed that in this particular case the development plan was not "of primary benefit to ... the developer" and that if that was the case the plan might have been impermissible.
 In the dissent, Justice Sandra Day O'Connor argued that this decision would allow the rich to benefit at the expense of the poor, asserting that "Any property may now be taken for the benefit of another private party, but the fallout from this decision will not be random.
 The beneficiaries are likely to be those citizens with disproportionate influence and power in the political process, including large corporations and development firms."
 She argued that the decision eliminates "any distinction between private and public use of property—and thereby effectively delete[s] the words 'for public use' from the Takings Clause of the Fifth Amendment".
 A number of states, in response to Kelo, have passed laws and/or state constitutional amendments which make it more difficult for state governments to seize private land.
 Takings that are not "for public use" are not directly covered by the doctrine, however such a taking might violate due process rights under the Fourteenth amendment, or other applicable law.

-The exercise of the police power of the state resulting in a taking of private property was long held to be an exception to the requirement of government paying just compensation.
-However the growing trend under the various state constitution's taking clauses is to compensate innocent third parties whose property was destroyed or "taken" as a result of police action.
+Although the Takings Clause applies when the government formally condemns property pursuant to its power of eminent domain, it also applies to any exercise of government authority that has the effect of "taking" a person's property.
+For instance, if the government builds a dam that floods private property, the owner is entitled to compensation Non-eminent domain takings can either be physical or regulatory.
+A regulatory taking involves a government authorized intrusion onto private property.
+For instance, the government might require that landowners allow third parties to install cables on their buildings, or the government might require an employer to host union organizers.
+These kinds of regulations are treated as "per se" takings requiring compensation.
+If a government regulation only restricts the way the property owners use their property, such as by limiting the height of buildings that can be constructed, such regulation will only be treated as a taking if it goes "too far."